 - Type: RAM these days comes in many profiles based on the data and transfer rates.
 These include the older SDRAM(Synchronous dynamic RAM), the DDR1(DDR SDRAM), DDR2, DDR3, and the modern DDR4.
 For portable systems, RAM comes in DRAM and SDRAM types.

-- Speed: When we talk about the speed of RAM in MHz or GHz, we are considering the clock cycles.
-A cycle means a single read and write session.
-The speed of the RAM means how many cycles per seconds it can perform.
-A 3200 MHz RAM can perform 3200 cycles( read/write sessions) in one second
+- Speed: When we talk about the RAM speed in MHz or GHz, we consider the clock cycles.
+A cycle means a single read-and-write session.
+The speed of the RAM means how many cycles per second it can perform.
+A 3200 MHz RAM can perform 3200 cycles( read/write sessions) in one second.

-You can use the following command as sudo in order to check the type of your RAM.
+You can use the dmidecode command run via sudo to check the type of your RAM.
 First we take care that the commands are installed:

 $ sudo dmidecode --type memory | less

-The system will ask you for the password of sudo and then display the following information:
+The system will ask you for the password of the sudo user and then display the following information:

 Scroll down and spot the Type of RAM in the output, as highlighted above.
 As you can see, I have DDR3 installed on my laptop.